Malayalis: Cuisine

 Malayali cuisine is not homogeneous and regional variations are visible throughout.
 Spices form an important ingredient in almost all curries.
 Kerala is known for its traditional sadhyas, a vegetarian meal served with boiled rice and a host of side-dishes.
 The sadhya is complemented by payasam, a sweet milk dessert native to Kerala.
 The sadhya is, as per custom, served on a banana leaf.
 Traditional dishes include sambar, aviyal, kaalan, theeyal, thoran, injipully, pulisherry, appam, kappa (tapioca), puttu (steamed rice powder), and puzhukku.
 Coconut is an essential ingredient in most of the food items and is liberally used.

 Puttu is a culinary specialty in Kerala.
 It is a steamed rice cake which is a favorite breakfast of most Malayalis.
 It is served with either brown chickpeas cooked in a spicy gravy, papadams and boiled small green lentils, or tiny ripe yellow Kerala plantains.
 In the highlands there is also a variety of puttu served with paani (the boiled-down syrup from sweet palm toddy) and sweet boiled bananas. to steam the puttu, there is a special utensil called a puttu kutti.
 It consists of two sections.
 The lower bulkier portion is where the water for steaming is stored.
 The upper detachable leaner portion is separated from the lower portion by perforated lids so as to allow the steam to pass through and bake the rice powder.

 Appam is a pancake made of fermented batter.
 The batter is made of rice flour and fermented using either yeast or toddy, the local spirit.
 It is fried using a special frying pan called appa-chatti and is served with egg curry, chicken curry, mutton stew, vegetable curry and chickpea curry.

 Muslim cuisine or Mappila cuisine is a blend of traditional Kerala, Persian, Yemenese and Arab food culture.
 This confluence of culinary cultures is best seen in the preparation of most dishes.
-Kallummakkaya (mussels) curry, Irachi Puttu (Irachi means meat), parottas (soft flatbread), Pathiri (a type of rice pancake) and ghee rice are some of the other specialties.
+Kallummakkaya (mussels) curry, Erachi Puttu (Erachi means meat), parottas (soft flatbread), Pathiri (a type of rice pancake) and ghee rice are some of the other specialties.
 The characteristic use of spices is the hallmark of Mappila cuisine. spices like black pepper, cardamom and clove are used profusely.
 The Kerala Biryani, is also prepared by the community.

 The snacks include Unnakkaya (deep-fried, boiled ripe banana paste covering a mixture of cashew, raisins and sugar), pazham nirachathu (ripe banana filled with coconut grating, molasses or sugar), Muttamala made of eggs, Chattipathiri, a dessert made of flour, like baked, layered Chapatis with rich filling, Arikkadukka and so on.